Packing Densities of Delzant and Semitoric Polygons: Perfect packings of semitoric polygons

 We call a toric or semitoric packing \emph{perfect} if it has density 1, which means that the packed triangles cover all of the polygon except for a set of measure zero.
 In~\cite{Pe2006}, Pelayo showed that the only Delzant polygons which admit perfect toric packings are the square and the Delzant triangle.

-From Theorem~\ref{thm:semitoric-examples} we can already see two examples of semitoric polygons that admit a perfect packing: the minimal polygon of type (2) with any parameter $a>0$ and taking $b=0$, and the minimal polygon of type (3b) with parameters $n=2$ and any $a>0$.
-In this section we will prove Theorem~\ref{thm:perfect}, which states that these two examples and one other (defined below) are the only semitoric polygons which admit a perfect packing.
+From Theorem~\ref{thm:semitoric-examples}, we can already see two examples of semitoric polygons that admit a~perfect packing: the minimal polygon of type (2) with any parameter $a>0$ and taking $b=0$, and the minimal polygon of type (3b) with parameters $n=2$ and any $a>0$.
+In this section, we will prove Theorem~\ref{thm:perfect}, which states that these two examples and one other (defined below) are the only semitoric polygons which admit a perfect packing, all of which are shown in Figure~\ref{fig:perfect-packings}.